Homemade Salted Caramel Sauce Recipe + Video

 • Patience is key.

-This is one of those recipes that you need to watch very closely.
+This is one of those recipes that you need to pay close attention.
 Stir constantly to make sure the sugar and cream melt evenly, and to keep it from burning.

 • Watch out for splatters.